 However, whether you require a surgical intervention will be decided by the severity of the injury.

 The article discusses the anatomy of the ACL, the common causes of tears, indicative symptoms, and treatment options.

 The ACL tears when excessive force is applied to the knee, usually in sports injury, fall or motor vehicle accidents.
 It occurs when the knee is twisted or jerked forward beyond a certain limit.
 ACL tear is common in certain sports such as football and skiing.

-There are four ligaments that stabilises the knee joint.
-Two of them are located outside the knee joint and the other two are located inside the joint (intra articular).
-These intra articular ligaments cross each other in a cross-like formation and are therefore known as cruciate ligaments.
-The front intra articular ligament is known as the Anterior Cruciate Ligament (ACL).
+There are four ligaments that stabilise the knee joint.
+Two of them are located outside the knee joint and the other two are located inside the joint (intraarticular).
+These intraarticular ligaments cross each other in a cross-like formation and are therefore known as cruciate ligaments.
+The front intraarticular ligament is known as the Anterior Cruciate Ligament (ACL).

 - Immediately after injury of the ACL, there will be significant pain and swelling at the knee

 - Swelling normally occurs over a few hours